Ray Singleton: Motown

 Tired of the paltry royalty checks that he was receiving, Gordy was encouraged by Ray and Smokey Robinson to start his own record company.
 Ray located a two-story house at 2648 West Grand Boulevard as the headquarters for the new enterprise.
 Gordy placed her in charge of the company's publishing operations (now known as Jobete) with the assistance of her brother, Mike Ossman, and Janie Bradford, the company's first receptionist.

 After the birth of their child, Kerry, and his divorce from his previous wife was final, Ray and Berry Gordy were married.
 Not long after the marriage, Gordy began having an affair with Margaret Norton, who he once described as "the most beautiful woman in Detroit."
 However, by the time he finally decided to end the affair, his marriage with Ray was over.

 As the details of their separation were being worked out, Ray indicated that she still wanted to work for Motown.
 Gordy accepted her proposal to establish an office of Jobete in New York City.

 However, with the cost of living being much higher in New York than Detroit, Ray struggled to get proper funding to maintain her office.
 After repeated attempts to obtain additional funding had failed, Ray decided to take desperate measures.
 Against the advice of Eddie Singleton (her partner and future husband) she arranged to bootleg five thousand copies of the Motown single, "My Guy" by Mary Wells to keep the office open.

 When Berry Gordy found out what happened, he was furious.
 He did not however, press charges.
 After their divorce was finalized, they remained on amicable terms.
-So much so that after Ray married Eddie Singleton, Gordy loaned the couple money so that they could start their own record label in the nation's capital, Washington, DC.
+So much so that after Ray married Eddie Singleton, Gordy loaned the couple money so that they could start their own record label in the nation's capital, Washington, D.C.

 Shrine Records

-Ray and Eddie Singleton formed a record label, Shrine, which was based in Washington, DC.
+Ray and Eddie Singleton formed a record label, Shrine, which was based in Washington, D.C.
 When the label proved unsuccessful, Ray returned to Motown in 1968.